- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-Bulimia: from Ingestion to Purging – What Happens Within the Body?
+Bulimia: From Ingestion to Purging – What Happens Within the Body?

-How Bulimia Behaviors Tax the Body
+How Bulimia Symptoms’ Ingestion to Purging Tax the Body

 The reiterated behaviors that characterize bulimia are extremely taxing on the body.
 This includes the frequent and repeated episodes of binging on abnormally large amounts of food, which is followed by a compensatory behavior, such as self-induced vomiting, laxative abuse, compulsive exercise, etc.

 Many individuals who engage in bulimic type behaviors do not often understand the physical implications of these actions on their body and will often continue to persist with this disorder even when physical symptoms do arise.
-Having a better understanding of how bulimia impacts the human body can give greater understanding about the severity of the disease and perhaps encourage someone who is suffering with bulimia to reach out for the help they need.
+Having a better understanding of how bulimia impacts the human body can give a greater understanding about the severity of the disease and perhaps encourage someone who is suffering from bulimia to reach out for the help they need.

 Binge episodes typically last between 1-3 hours, and during this time, a person will ingest a sizeable volume of food that is typically more than the body and digestive system can reasonably handle.

 This can cause the stomach to expand to accommodate this amount of food, which can cause an individual to experience extreme discomfort and distention.

 The act of self-induced vomiting can inflict a host of complications in the rest of the body.
 The stomach contains a high level of stomach acid, which helps begin the process of digestion once food has been ingested.
 A mucosa layer in the stomach helps protect this organ from damage from the acid stomach contents.

 When food is regurgitated with self-induced vomiting, the mixture of food and stomach acid is forced up through the esophagus and out through the mouth.
 This act exposes the delicate esophagus to the acidic contents of the stomach, which can create many physical problems.

-The exposure of stomach acid to the mouth, teeth, and throat can also bring about a host of problems, including chronic sore throat, dental carries and gum issues, ear infections and more.
+The exposure of stomach acid to the mouth, teeth, and throat can also bring about a host of problems, including chronic sore throat, dental and gum issues, ear infections and more.

-Slowed and Disordered Digestion
+Slowed and Disordered Digestion in Bulimia Symptoms